Nathan Bedford Forrest

-Nathan Bedford Forrest (July 13, 1821 – October 29, 1877) was a prominent Confederate Army general during the American Civil War and the first Grand Wizard of the Ku Klux Klan from 1867 to 1869.
-Before the war, Forrest amassed substantial wealth as a cotton plantation owner, horse, and cattle trader, real estate broker, and slave trader.
-In June 1861, he enlisted in the Confederate Army and became one of the few soldiers during the war to enlist as a private and be promoted to general without any prior military training.
-An expert cavalry leader, Forrest was given command of a corps and established new doctrines for mobile forces, earning the nickname "The Wizard of the Saddle".
-He used his cavalry troops as mounted infantry and often deployed artillery as the lead in battle, thus helping to "revolutionize cavalry tactics", although the Confederate high command is seen by some commentators to have underappreciated his talents.
-While scholars generally acknowledge Forrest's skills and acumen as a cavalry leader and military strategist, he is a controversial figure in U.S. history for his role in the massacre of several hundred U.S. Army soldiers at Fort Pillow, a majority of them black, coupled with his role following the war as a leader of the Klan.
+Nathan Bedford Forrest (July 13, 1821 – October 29, 1877) was a general in the Army of the Confederate States of America during the American Civil War.
+After the war ended, Forrest was elected to lead the Reconstruction-era Ku Klux Klan as its first and only Grand Wizard, though not a founding member, serving almost two years from the 1867 inception of his title, until his order to dissolve the organization in January 1869.

+Before the Civil War, Forrest amassed substantial wealth as a horse and cattle trader, real estate broker, slave jail operator, interstate slave trader, and cotton plantation owner.
+In June 1861, shortly after the Civil War began with the splitting of the United States into the Union and the Confederacy, Forrest enlisted in the Confederate Army.
+Forrest became one of the few soldiers during the war to enlist as a private and be promoted to general without previous military training.
+An expert cavalry leader, Forrest was given command of a cavalry corps and established new doctrines for mobile forces, earning him the nickname "The Wizard of the Saddle".
+He used his cavalry troops as mounted infantry and often deployed artillery as the lead in battle, thus helping to "revolutionize cavalry tactics".

-In April 1864, in what has been called "one of the bleakest, saddest events of American military history", troops under Forrest's command at the Battle of Fort Pillow massacred hundreds of troops, composed of black soldiers and white Tennessean Southern Unionists fighting for the United States, who had already surrendered.
-Forrest was blamed for the slaughter in the U.S. press, and this news may have strengthened the United States's resolve to win the war.
-Forrest's responsibility for the massacre continues to be actively debated by historians.
+In April 1864, in what has been called "one of the bleakest, saddest events of American military history", troops under Forrest's command at the Battle of Fort Pillow massacred hundreds of surrendered Union Army troops, free blacks and Tennessean Southern Unionists.
+The slaughter, which is perhaps the most infamous application of the Confederate no-quarter policy for black combatants, was blamed on Forrest in many newspapers in the North, and the stories of the killings may have strengthened the Union's resolve to win the war.
+Forrest's level of responsibility for the massacre is still widely debated by historians.

-Forrest, who was a Freemason, joined the Ku Klux Klan in 1867 (two years after its founding) and was elected its first Grand Wizard.
-The group was a loose collection of local factions throughout the former Confederacy that used violence and the threat of violence to maintain white control over the newly enfranchised formerly enslaved people.
-The Klan, with Forrest at the lead, suppressed the voting rights of blacks in the Southern United States through violence and intimidation during the elections of 1868.
-In 1869, Forrest expressed disillusionment with the lack of discipline in the white supremacist terrorist group across the South, and issued a letter ordering the dissolution of the Ku Klux Klan as well as the destruction of its costumes; he then withdrew from the organization.
-In the last years of his life, Forrest insisted he had never been a member, and made public calls for black advancement.
+Forrest joined the Ku Klux Klan in 1867, two years after the organization's founding, and was elected its first Grand Wizard.
+The group was a secretive network of dens across the post-war South, where politically active black people and their allies were threatened, assaulted and murdered.
+The Klan, with Forrest at the lead, suppressed the voting rights of blacks through violence and intimidation during the elections of 1868.
+In 1869, Forrest expressed disillusionment with the terrorist group's lack of discipline, and issued a letter ordering the dissolution of the Ku Klux Klan as well as the destruction of its costumes; he then withdrew from the organization.
+Forrest later denied being a Klan member, and in the 1870s twice made statements in support of racial harmony and black dignity.
+During the last years of his life, he served on the board of a railroad and farmed President's Island using convict labor.
+Forrest died of illness in 1877, at the age of 56.